wrightben/math/Poker/README.md

 etc.

 ### Betting Theory (Expected Value)
-Some theory explains how to be to "communicate" the value of your hand to convince other people to fold.
+Some theory explains how to bet to "communicate" the value of your hand to convince other people to fold.